 Scilly is the perfect place to take a break from technology and the busy stress of mainland life, reconnect with nature and spending time with loved ones.

 With very little light pollution and one of the darkest skies in Britain, the Isles of Scilly are a great spot for sitting outside to look up at the stunning performance in the night sky.

 Drink in the landscape and savour an island sunset that you’ll never forget.

 You can reach the islands from connecting airports across Europe and the UK, our airline Skybus flies 6 days a week from Exeter, Newquay and Land’s End Airports.
-And new to 2018, you can fly on our service Island Helicopters from Land’s End Airport; the journey takes just 15 minutes.
 Or, if you prefer a leisurely start, sail from Penzance harbour aboard our passenger ferry Scillonian III; 6 days a week up until November 4th 2018.
 Whichever way you choose to connect to Scilly, we can’t wait to introduce you to island life in autumn.